anquanscan/sec-tools/README.md

 [qvm-create-windows-qube](https://github.com/elliotkillick/qvm-create-windows-qube): Spin up new Windows qubes quickly, effortlessly and securely on Qubes OS
 [privacy-respecting](https://github.com/nikitavoloboev/privacy-respecting): Curated List of Privacy Respecting Services and Software
 [FazScan](https://github.com/mfazrinizar/FazScan): | FazScan is a Perl program to do some vulnerability scanning and pentesting |
 [go-dork](https://github.com/dwisiswant0/go-dork): The fastest dork scanner written in Go.
+[brute-force-seed-bitcoin](https://github.com/ipsBruno/brute-force-seed-bitcoin): Find used seeds in blockchain